A Boston fairy tale

 Chelonia Mydas - Maria Hendricks

-Dr. Cassandra Byrnes - Louise Hamill
+Dr. Cassandra Byrnes and others - Louise Hamill

-Yzobel - Lourdes Martinez
+Yzobel and others - Lourdes Martinez

 Rudy Walsh and others - Phil Thompson